This post contains affiliate links. Read the full disclosure here.

 1996 Terrell Owens Bowman’s Best RC #147

 Arguably the most popular Owens RC overall, everything about his 1996 Bowman’s Best works to catch the eye.
 It’s printed on sleek chromium card stock, while the layered design causes the player to appear as if he’s jumping out of the background.
-It’s supposed to mimic a football field, and it does the job well.
+It’s supposed to mimic a football field and does the job well.

 Related: Steve Young Rookie Cards

 Owens is pictured leaping into the sky to make a catch with a ball in hand, although the image is side on, so his face is completely obscured.
-The Atomic Refractor is particularly appealing, but it’s clearly a condition-sensitive option.
+The Atomic Refractor is particularly appealing, but it’s a condition-sensitive option.

 Parallels: Refractors, Atomic Refractors